 Herring is the main item fished in the waters around Otaru and helped it rise to prominence.
-The riches from the fishing industry was used in building many of the mansions that dot Otaru including the Herring Mansion (Nishin Goten).
+The riches from the fishing industry were used in building many of the mansions that dot Otaru, including the Herring Mansion (Nishin Goten).

-Built in the 19th century, the ornate Herring Mansion is one of Otaru’s top points of interest.
-While visiting the mansion, be sure to check out the diorama explaining the history of the herring industry and gallery displaying a number of unique fishing antiques.
+Built in the 19th century, the ornate Herring Mansion is one of the city’s top points of interest.
+While visiting the mansion, be sure to check out the diorama explaining the history of the herring industry and the gallery displaying a number of unique fishing antiques.

 Taste sushi at Otaru Sushi-ko

-Your tour of of Otaru is not complete without trying out the local sushi.
-Otaru is widely known for having one of the best sushi scenes in Hokkaido with numerous popular sushi restaurants abound.
-One such spot is Otaru Sushi-ko, priding itself on using only the freshest local ingredients in their sushi.
+Your tour of Otaru is not complete without trying out the local sushi.
+The town is widely known for having one of the best sushi scenes in Hokkaido, with numerous popular sushi restaurants abound.
+One such spot is Otaru Sushi-ko, priding itself on using only the freshest local ingredients in its sushi.

-As Otaru is on the water, there’s a wide variety of seafoods to serve as sushi toppings including salmon, crab and sea urchin.
+As Otaru is on the water, there’s a wide variety of seafood to serve as sushi toppings, including salmon, crab, and sea urchin.
 Kaisen-don (bowls of rice served with toothsome sashimi toppings) is also popular and is a must-try food in Otaru.
 Bring your appetite!